chawake/sora2api/README.md

     "messages": [
       {
         "role": "user",
-        "content": "A small cat running on the grass" }
+        "content": "A kitten running on the grass"
+      }
     ],
     "stream": true